 - Ask: $250,000 for 25% equity

-- Result: $250,000 for 25% equity and a $3/unit royalty until investment is paid back
+- Result: $250,000 for 25% equity and a $3/unit royalty until the investment is paid back

 - Shark: Mark Cuban and Kevin O’Leary

-Robert Herjavec, on the other hand, offered $250,000 and 10% equity, plus a $3 royalty per unit until $350,000 was recouped.
+Next is Robert Herjavec, who offers $250,000 and 10% equity on top of a $3 royalty per unit until $350,000 is recouped.

 Want more company updates from